yjlo123/yjlo-script/README.md

 **YJLO Script** is a simple programming language written in JavaScript.
 It is a scripting language with some convenient features borrowed from other languages such as Python and Swift.

 ## Syntax
-**YJLO Script** has similar syntax as JavaScript with support for higher order functional programming.
+**YJLO Script** has similar syntax as JavaScript with support for higher order functional programming and object-oriented programming.
 Semicolon separator at the end of each statement is mandatory.

 ### Comments
 **YJLO Script** supports both line comments `//` and block comments `/* ... */`, likes other C-like languages.